Jodu555/AmazonPriceTracker/README.md

 ## Todo

+* [ ] Add Routes to get the data for a Product for maybe a Chart
 * [ ] Think in general of authentication
 * [ ] Think in general of authorization
 * [ ] Accounts with their provided email addresses